 Community patrons, ALTA reciprocal borrowers, UCB: All will have paper card made at library.
 Patrons will provide proof of status when they visit the circulation desk.

 Once a student has registered for the new term, the data is transmitted to the library, which renews the card.
-Students will need a semester sticker in order to have UCB library privileges renewed.
+Students will need to present proof of registration in order to have UCB library privileges renewed.

 Lost and Stolen ID Cards